Group B Strep Claims

 How much compensation will I receive for Strep B?

-Some settlements for Strep B (Group B Strep) cases are very substantial, perhaps running to hundreds of thousands or even millions of pounds.
+Some settlements for GBS claims (also known as Strep B claims / Group B Strep claims) are very substantial, perhaps running to hundreds of thousands or even millions of pounds.

 The level of compensation depends on the outcome in your case and the level of ongoing need created by any clinical negligence.
 If a child is severely disabled because of contracting Strep B the compensation can be particularly high because it is intended to meet their lifelong needs.